“Facts are stubborn things, but statistics are pliable.” - Mark Twain

-- If all goes well, you should arrive at the Angelfish profiles screen
+- If all goes well, you should arrive at the Angelfish User Home screen

-- Click on the profile name link that corresponds to the first letter of the first word of the name of your school (unless you're The Hamptons, in which case you should use the second, more significant, word).
+- In Available Profiles, click on the profile name link that corresponds to the first letter of the first word of the name of your school (unless you're The Hamptons, in which case you should use the second, more significant, word).
 For example, choose the U-Z profile for William Aberhart (W), or the P-T profile for anything starting with Sir (S).
 Click on the Profile Name that has been populated in the Profile Information pane.

 This is Not Your Destiny

-After you choose the profile for your school, you'll land on the Dashboard page.
-Don't get too excited... these numbers probably don't mean what you may think they mean:
+After you choose the profile for your school, you'll land on Profile Home on the Dashboard page.
+Select Main Dashboard.
+Don't get too excited... the numbers probably don't mean what you may think they mean:

 The Dashboard page shows combined statistics for all of the schools in the profile.
 It does not show the information specific to your school

-The same is true for the Profile Snapshot box displayed at the top of each page and in the Traffic section of Angelfish:
+The same is true for the Totals box displayed at the top of each page and in the Traffic section of Angelfish: